 A company culture survey prioritizes questions around topics like team dynamics; leadership styles; fairness and accountability; ways of working; recognition; accessibility and inclusion; workload manageability; company values and policies; transparency; and other areas where work where company identity and social dynamics intersect.

-Employee benefits and remuneration survey
+Employee compensation and benefits survey

 When combined with data such as utilization rates, surveys are a great way to get insights into how your employees feel about their compensation and benefits packages.

 Professional development survey

 It can also give you insight into the types of training and further education your employees would like—even specific courses and training they’re already interested in.

 Tips For More Effective Surveys